-- Discharges of water based mud and cuttings during planned drilling activities is expected to occur from a drilling rig (at the existing and new wellhead platforms).
-The distance to which impacts on pelagic environment may occur has previously been modelled for a typical well, and is up to 7 km from the discharge (section 6).
+- Discharges of water based mud and cuttings during planned drilling activities is expected to occur from a drilling rig (at existing or new wellhead platforms).
+The distance to which impacts on pelagic environment may occur has previously been modelled for a typical well, and is 7 km from the point of discharge (section 6).
 The area where impacts may occur will depend on the currents, and will likely follow the prevailing northward currents.
-The distance to which impacts on sediment quality has also been modelled, and is asssed to be within a few hundred meters for the drilling rig (section 6.2.4).
-The distance from the point of discharge (Tyra East and West) to the nearest Natura 2000 site it approximately 18 km.
-Based on the distance, it is therefore assessed that production activities will not have significant environmental effects on the conservation objectives of the habitat types or species in the Natura 2000 sites. - Discharges from production are expected to continue until 2042, and will occur at Tyra East and West.
-The distance to which impacts on the pelagic environment may occur has been modelled, and is up to 14 km from the point of discharge (section 6).
+The distance to which impacts on sediment quality has also been modelled, and is assssed to be within a few hundred meters for the drilling rig (section 6.2.4).
+The distance from the point of discharge (Halfdan) to the nearest Natura 2000 site it approximately 22 km.
+It is therefore assessed that production activities will not have significant environmental effects on the conservation objectives of the habitat types or species in the Natura 2000 sites. - Discharges from production are expected to continue until 2042, and will occur at Halfdan A and B. The distance to which impacts on the pelagic environment may occur has been modelled, and is up to 15 km from the point of discharge (section 6).
 The area where impacts may occur will depend on the currents, and will likely follow the prevailing northward currents.
-The distance from the point of discharge (Tyra East and West) to the nearest Natura 2000 site is 18 km.
-Based on the distance, it is therefore assessed that production activities will not have significant environmental effects on the conservation objectives of the habitat types or species in the Natura 2000 sites.
+The distance from the point of discharge (Halfdan A and B) to the nearest Natura 2000 site is 22 km.
+It is therefore assessed that production activities will not have significant environmental effects on the conservation objectives of the habitat types or species in the Natura 2000 sites.